Claire enjoys growing fruit, herbs and vegetables and studying and creating natural remedies. She strives to live a low-impact lifestyle.

 5. Place the liquid into a clean saucepan and add the sugar.
-Heat over a low heat, stirring until the sugar has completely dissolved.
+Heat over low heat, stirring until the sugar has completely dissolved.
 Increase the heat and boil for 3 minutes.

-6. Decant the syrup into sterilised bottles, seal and label with the name and date.
+6. Decant the syrup into sterilised bottles, seal and label them with the name and date.
 The syrup will last for at least six weeks if kept refrigerated.

 Valerian and Mint Sleep Aid